 A swimming pool is a beautiful backyard oasis full of fun, relaxation, and enjoyment.
 When it comes to pools, there are many different options.
 One interesting option is the infinity pool, a pool where one edge of it gives the impression that it blends in with the horizon or surrounding landscape, creating an “endless edge” look.
 Infinity pools are an elegant option for people looking to have the benefits of a pool but with a next-level look of sophistication.
 But is an infinity pool right for you?
-If you’re thinking about installing an infinity pool, we’ve compiled a list of pros and cons to help you better understand the ins and outs of an infinity pool.
+If you’re thinking about installing a pool, we’ve compiled a list of infinity pool pros and cons to help you better understand the ins and outs of this pool option.

 - Versatile– An infinity pool can be used for relaxation or exercise, whatever you choose.
 Infinity pools provide all the benefits of a traditional pool, but have the added benefit of being customizable.
 It can be modified and built to suit your specific needs or wants.